puppetlabs/puppet-specifications/language/puppet-functions.md

          |- math
             | min.pp

 With the following contents in `min.pp` (note use of full namespace):

     function testmodule::math::min($a, $b) {
       # ...
     }

+And a a function **'environment::math::min'** would be located like this:

+    production
+      |- functions
+         |- environment
+            |- math
+               | min.pp

+With the following contents in `min.pp` (note use of full namespace):

+    function environment::math::min($a, $b) {
+      # ...
+    }

+In an environment, it is only possible to declare functions in the global namespace (not recommended) or in the special namespace 'environment'.
+Functions added in other namespaces will not be found.
+E.g. declaring function **'someother::min'** like this will not make it visible to the auto loader:

+    production
+      |- functions
+         |- someother
+            | min.pp

 Rules: